Ernst May

-Ernst May (27 July 1886 – 11 September 1970) was a German architect and city planner.
+Ernst Georg May (27 July 1886 – 11 September 1970) was a German architect and city planner.

 May successfully applied urban design techniques to the city of Frankfurt am Main during the Weimar Republic period, and in 1930 less successfully exported those ideas to Soviet Union cities, newly created under Stalinist rule.
 It is said May's "brigade" of German architects and planners established twenty cities in three years, including Magnitogorsk.
-May's travels left him stateless when the Nazis seized power in Germany, and he spent many years in African exile before returning to Germany near the end of his life.
+May's travels left him stateless when the Nazis seized power in Germany, and he spent many years in African exile before returning to West Germany near the end of his life.

 Life

 May was born in Frankfurt am Main, the son of a leather goods manufacturer.
 His education from 1908 through 1912 included time in the United Kingdom, studying under Raymond Unwin, and absorbing the lessons and principles of the garden city movement.
 He finished a study at the Technical University of Munich, working with Friedrich von Thiersch and Theodor Fischer, a co-founder of the Deutscher Werkbund.

-Working for himself and others through the 1910s, in 1921 he helped win a competition for rural housing estate developments in Breslau.
+Working for himself and others through the 1910s, in 1921 he helped win a competition for rural housing estate developments in Oltaschin, near Breslau.
 His concepts of decentralized planning, some of which had been imported from the garden city movement, he won the job of city architect and planner for his home city from 1925 through 1930.
 Working under Mayor Ludwig Landmann, the position gave him broad powers of zoning, financing, and hiring.
 There was copious funding and an available labor pool.
 He used them.